- Practice Areas

-Lusk Albertson has awarded its “LAunch Scholarships” for 2017 to four graduating high school students.
+Lusk Albertson, a Michigan-based education law firm, has awarded its “LAunch Scholarships” to four graduating high school students.
 Each of the students will receive $2,500 from the firm to assist with college costs.

-Lusk Albertson established the Scholarship to recognize high academic achievement, community involvement, and exceptional leadership qualities exemplified by high school seniors within a school district represented by the firm.
+Lusk Albertson established the Scholarships to recognize high academic achievement, community involvement, and exceptional leadership qualities exemplified by high school seniors within a school district represented by the firm.

-This year, the firm received over 200 applications from highly-qualified students throughout Michigan.
+This year, the firm received more than 300 applications from highly-qualified students throughout Michigan.
 The Selection Committee awarded scholarships to:

-“This year’s LAunch Scholarship recipients each possess a unique constellation of skills – they are academically talented, they serve their respective communities, and they are leaders within their schools.
-We have absolute confidence that they will each make a significant impact on the world as they begin the next chapter of their educational journeys,” Kevin Sutton, Partner, Lusk Albertson said.
+“Every year, our team is left speechless by these amazing students.
+They each exemplify excellence in the classroom and within the halls of their high schools.
+But this year’s winners have really set themselves apart with their commitment to their communities,” Kevin Sutton, Partner, Lusk Albertson said.
 “The LAunch Scholarship underscores our firm-wide dedication to supporting and celebrating public education; the amazing students, the committed faculty, the dynamic administrators, and the supportive boards of education,” he added.

 Since 2012, Lusk Albertson has awarded more than $35,000 in scholarships to high school seniors.